moonintaurus/moonintaurus/README.md

 - 👋 Hi, I’m @moonintaurus
-- 👀 I’m interested in Web and Game Development!
-I am also curious in how system analyzation works.
+- 👀 I’m interested in Cloud Computing and Cybersecurity I am also curious in how system analyzation works.
-- 🌱 I’m currently learning C as my first programming language...
 - 💞️ I’m looking for more peers to help me learn!
-- 📫 How to reach me balasbasstrawberry@gmail.com
+- 📫 How to reach me raidenmiji@gmail.com

 <!---
 moonintaurus/moonintaurus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.